 Scenarios

-Standard instances of Tair do not support high queries per second (QPS).
-If your application is read-heavy, you can deploy multiple read replicas to relieve stress on the master node.
-This allows you to resolve performance bottlenecks caused by the single-thread architecture.
+Standard instances of Tair are not designed for high queries per second (QPS) scenarios.
+If your application is read-heavy, you can select a read/write splitting instance and deploy multiple read replicas to resolve performance bottlenecks caused by the single-node standard architecture.
 A read/write splitting instance can handle QPS that is up to five times that of a standard instance.

-Note Latency exists when data is synchronized to read replicas.
-As such, read/write splitting instances are suitable for business that can tolerate a specific amount of dirty data.
-In scenarios that require high data consistency, we recommend that you choose the Cluster architecture.
+Latency exists when data is synchronized to read replicas.
+As such, read/write splitting instances are suitable for businesses that can tolerate a specific amount of dirty data.
+In scenarios that require high data consistency, we recommend that you choose the cluster architecture.

 Usage notes